By: Chris ⎜ Last updated

 Hattvika Lodge, Ballstad

-There are two very different types of accommodation here, and the distinction matters for sleep.
+There are two very different types of accommodation here, and you need to select the right one.

 The original fishermen's cottages along the harbour date back to the 1880s.
-They've been nicely renovated with heated tile floors, modern kitchens, and contemporary artwork, but they're still 140-year-old timber structures with traditional windows.
-Good for atmosphere.
-Not built for blocking the midnight sun.
+They've been nicely renovated with heated tile floors, modern kitchens, and contemporary artwork, but they're still 140-year-old timber structures with traditional windows, which is good for atmosphere, but not built for blocking out the midnight sun.

 Hattvika Lodge: Beautifully restored rorbu cabins